-Several public awareness material were specifically created for this project: three videos and several informative leaflets.
+Several public awareness material were specifically created for this project: seven videos and several informative leaflets.

 Two of the videos are animated.
 The first of the animated videos shows were Bsal originates from, outlines its effect on European urodelans and where you can report dead- and moribund animals.
 The second animation outlines best practices for captive populations: bio security measures, quarantining of newly acquired specimens and a call to report dead- and moribund animals.
 The third video stresses the importance of adherence to a field hygiene protocol in order to reduce the risk of human-mediated pathogen dispersal.
 Both animated clips have subtitles in 16 European languages in order to reach a large (European) audience.
 The clips can be found on the Youtube Channel of Reptile, Amphibian and Fish Conservation Netherlands.